tej117/tej117/README.md

 ### Hi there 👋

 I am a Software Engineering Student at UVic, University of Victoria.
 I enjoy programming and have a vast interest in a multitude of programming fields.
-I am currently working on a python script for the Google Calendar API.
-Some ongoing projects that I work on periodically is my Tetris Game (built in Java), and my personal website.
-Currently, I am learning Godot since I also have an interest in making Video Games.
+I am currently working on a personal website using React and Typescript.
+An ongoing projects that I work on periodically is my Tetris Game (built in Java).
+Currently, I am in the Robotics Club and AI Club at UVic where I work on additional projects related to those fields.

 <!--